Overview

 Parenting is hard

-After being transported through the veil to a mysterious place known as the Hollow.
-You are tasked with finding and caring for plant creatures called Drakes.
+After being transported through the veil to a mysterious place known as the Hollow, you are tasked with finding and caring for plant creatures called Drakes.
 The more Drakes you bring to camp, and the bigger they grow, the more power you have.

 Doing so is no easy task though, while you don’t need to feed yourself, you must care for the needs of your Drakes.
 They need to eat, sleep, drink, and be entertained.
 Early on, you can get by collecting berries and juice boxes.
 But as your camp grows you will have to collect supplies for structures and eventually defenses to fend off Feral raids.

 Each stage of the Hollow is represented by a season.
 When you move on from a region, you take your camp with you, but you can’t return to the previous region.
-Not much changes between the seasons, though you must keep your camp and the Drakes warm in the winter.
+Not much changes between the seasons, although you must keep your camp and the Drakes warm in the winter.

-The islands are separated by a liquid, or fog known as the Aether and touching it for a few seconds will kill you.
+The islands are separated by a liquid, or fog known as the Aether, and touching it for a few seconds will kill you.
 You have to construct wards that temporarily make you immune and eventually way-points that allow you to skate across ley lines as a more permanent solution and faster way of travel.

 Setting up Way-points is interesting, they are essentially crystal towers that you link with a beam of energy from one to another.
 I like to call them ley lines, but I can’t remember if they have an actual name in the game.
 You can skate across the ley lines to travel back and forth faster.
 When you change regions, you take your camp with you, but not your way-points.
 Setting them up a second time is less fulfilling than the first time and it becomes annoying every additional time after that.

 You search the islands for materials to craft buildings, defenses, traps, and consumables.
 You will also find weapons to battle with and various stones you can use to age your Drakes.
-Aging them up increases your camp XP, makes their boons stronger, and alters their appearance.
+Aging them up increases your camp XP, makes their boons stronger and alters their appearance.

 Ferals will stand in your way and infest islands with Aether vines.
-Destroying the vines will clear the island and reward you.
+Destroying these vines will clear the island and reward you.
 If an island has a supply truck, you can connect it via your way-points back to your base, and it will funnel a finite amount of supplies down your ley lines.
 The supplies are visible while in transit and don’t actually get added to your stockpile until they physically reach the camp.
 It’s a nice detail that I appreciated.

 Planting a Camp